-Although online diplomas in public relations aren't typically available, many schools do offer distance learning certificates, bachelor's degrees and master's degrees in the field.
-Prospective students can find these types of programs at traditional four-year institutions as well as private online schools.
+Online diplomas in public relations aren't typically available although diplomas in related fields like marketing communications as well as advertising and promotion are offered entirely online.
+Students interested in public relations may pursue distance learning certificates, bachelor's degrees and master's degrees.
+These types of programs are available at traditional four-year institutions as well as private online schools.
 Examples of online degree options in this field include the following:

 - Certificate in Public Relations